Hindu art: Modern period

 "God posters", also known as framing pictures or calendar art, have emerged as a popular religious art genre and typically take the form of polychrome lithographs.
 God posters are typically sold at local retailer's shops who in turn acquire them from wholesalers and publishing firms.
 God posters feature either "supernaturals" i.e. deities, saints, or sacred sites.
 The god posters evoke various devotional responses: those who most value god posters have developed a popular new "omnipraxy" to worship the posters.
 In domestic settings, god posters are vested and embellished by devotees who pass them down in their families.
 God posters are often placed next to other sacred images in forms of religious associations.
 Some god posters also reflect syncretism in which various cults have been amalgamated in modern times.
-Hindu saints, ancient or modern, who are the recepients of personality cults often have "personality posters" dedicated to them.
+Hindu saints, ancient or modern, who are the recipients of personality cults often have "personality posters" dedicated to them.
 Posters of sacred sites are sometimes depicted as maps or diagrams, which act as yantras in which a pilgrim-devotee can act or reenact the pilgrimage or journey mentally without the requisite physical movement.